uxdiva/drunkfromdancing/docs/_posts/2019-09-01-loup-garou.md

 Adina sat in her throne.
 She wore a crown upon her head.
 A long dress made of pearls covered her body.
 Julian had gotten it for her sometime ago, and she wore it always, at times like this.
 The pearls fit against the curves of her body then fanned out behind her in a long train.
 They clicked against the stairs as she walked down them.

 She stood in the center of the temple--where their bed had been before Julian moved it to more private quarters.
 The litter was set at her feet.
 She looked at the small child who’s small eyes were filled with innocence.
 Not reverence or fear, but innocence.
-Adina had not seen that in a long time. and Julian knew it had been foolish of them to bring such a small child before her.
-Even though he could no longer read her mind, he knew this little miss was reminding her of her own lost one.
-In all the years of feeding, Adina had never once touched small children.
+Adina had not seen that in a long time.
 Adina brushed her hand against the tattoo on the child’s cheek, then she simply turned away.
 She walked the stairs to her throne--pearls clicking behind her--sat down and was quiet.

 “Perhaps, she not to you likin’?” a village man asked.